buzzqw/TUS/OBSS/OBSSv2-eng.md

 Many elves see in a half-elf the betrayal of the original mission, the destruction of creation.
 Very few see it as a gesture of love and a gift to an increasingly ugly world.
-They are usually seen by other creatures as murderers like elves regardless of whether their blood has been touched by Calicante or not.
+Other creatures usually see them as murderers, like elves, regardless of whether their blood has been touched by Calicante.

 Half-elves are shorter than humans but taller than elves.
 They inherit the slender build and attractive features of their elven lineage, but their skin color is normally dictated by their human part.
-Their eyes tend to be similar to those of humans in shape, but present an exotic range of colors from amber to purple to emerald green and dark blue.
+Their eyes tend to be similar to those of humans in shape, but display an exotic range of colors from amber to purple to emerald green and dark blue.

 Half-elves understand loneliness and know that character is often more a product of life experience than race.